Skip to content

 load_rules()

-Load rules based on detected programming model.
+Load and validate rules based on detected programming model or custom path.

 Source code in src/azure_functions_doctor/doctor.py